-

 - Reside in the Republic of Ireland, unless he/she has retained his/her right to vote in Council elections."

-Voting papers are returned to the Electoral Reform Services for collating and secure storage for 6 months, after which time they are destroyed.
-In recent years, the number of returned papers has averaged at 16%.
+Voting papers are returned to the Electoral Reform Services for collating and secure storage for six months, after which time they are destroyed.
+In recent years, the number of returned papers has averaged 16 per cent.

 Online voting is now available to members.

-You are eligible to stand for the RCVS Council Election if you are a registered member of the RCVS.
-This includes being a non-practising or overseas member.
+You are eligible if you are a registered member of the RCVS.
+This includes non-practising or overseas members.

-Any member is welcome to attend a Council Meeting as an observer.
-You will not be able to take an active part in the meeting unless the President addresses you directly.
-If you have a specific issue to be raised, we ask you to forward it to the relevant committee for consideration.
+Any member is welcome to attend a Council meeting as an observer.
+You cannot actively participate unless the President addresses you directly.
+If you wish a specific issue to be raised, please submit it to the relevant committee for consideration.

 Meeting dates and papers

-Any member is permitted to see the minutes of the Council Meetings.
-Copies dating back to December 1991 are held at the College and you can make an appointment to visit.
-Older minutes are stored off-site so notice would be needed in order to retrieve them from storage.
+Any member may view the minutes of the Council meetings.
+Copies dating back to December 1991 are held at the College, and you can make an appointment to visit.
+Older minutes are stored off-site, so advance notice is required to retrieve them.

 Is there a Code of Conduct for Council and Committee members?